calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

     d) Script '4-compile-64-octave.sh' - Compiles Octave 3.8.2 sources with 64-bit indexing (option --enable-64) and uses the pre-compiled libraries from the step c) above.

-At the end of the Octave source code compilation it runs Octave internal tests (by calling 'make check' in octave source directory) - all test are sopposed to succeed - this is the expected output at the end of the script after running make check:
+At the end of the Octave source code compilation it runs Octave internal tests (by calling 'make check' in octave source directory) - all test are supposed to succeed - this is the expected output at the end of the script after running make check:

-            <TODO> fill correct values:
             Summary:

-              PASS     11202
+                  PASS     11561    (or 11543 if SuiteSparse 4.4.1 is used)
                   FAIL         0
                   XFAIL        7
-              SKIPPED    395
+                  SKIPPED     36    (or 54 if SuiteSparse 4.4.1 is used)

 REMARK: All scripts above in steps a) to d) store full output (stdout and stderr) into file with same name as the script name and extension .log - i.e. 2-compile-unpack-src.log, 3-compile-64-libs.log, etc. You can check those for more details while troubleshooting issues.